-One of the primary concerns when trying to estimate values for relatively small areas, like counties, is the reliability of the data used.
-The Rankings makes every effort to provide the most reliable data available, but all counties need to be aware that the reliability of measures varies.
-An easy estimate of reliability is the margin of error for a measure.
-Larger margins of error suggest smaller reliability.
+The reliability of the data used is one of the primary concerns when estimating values for relatively small areas like counties.
+The County Health Rankings makes every effort to provide the most reliable data available, but users should be aware that reliability can vary by place and by measure.
+An easy estimate of reliability is the error margin for a measure.
+Larger error margins suggest lower reliability.

-Although the reliability of some Rankings’ measures is not ideal, when multiple measures are used to capture an underlying concept, the reliability improves.
-For example, each of the single measures used in morbidity may suffer from some reliability weaknesses, but taken together, their measurement of morbidity has shown great reliability.
+Although the reliability of some Couth Health Rankings’ measures varies, when multiple measures are used to capture an underlying concept, reliability improves.
+For example, each individual measure comprising the Quality of life Health Outcome sub-area may suffer from some reliability weaknesses, but together, the Quality of life measures provide a reliable indication of morbidity.

 Treatment of missing values

 In many ranked counties, some individual measures do not have a large enough sample size to report data for that measure.
-In these counties, we assigned the state average for any missing measure in order to calculate a rank for that category.
-On the map for each measure, counties with missing values will be identified with N/A (not available).
+In these counties, the state average is assigned in place of any missing measure value to generate the data needed to calculate a county rank.
+On the state map, counties with a missing value for a given measure are identified with N/A (not available).

 Age-adjustment of measures

 Age-adjustment is a useful strategy to increase the comparability of measure values between counties having different age structures, or within county comparisons over time if the county age structure changes This is especially important for measures of factors related to age.
 We adjust county values for factors known to differ by age groups (or change with aging) so that all counties reflect a standard age distribution.
 For example, Adult smoking is related to aging into adulthood.
 A county with a comparatively older population would be more likely to have a higher percentage of adults reporting smoking behavior because more adults live in that county.